 - Wells Fargo

-Spend some time shopping and comparing credit cards to find one that offers both student loan balance transfers and 0% APRs for an introductory period.
-You should also look for cards that don’t have or will waive balance transfer fees.
+Spend some time shopping around and comparing credit cards to find one that offers both student loan balance transfers and 0% APRs for an introductory period.
+You should also look for cards that either don’t have or will waive balance transfer fees.
 Once you find one you like, you can apply for the credit card.
 Upon approval, you’re ready for the next step.

 After you request the balance transfer, the transaction will process and post.
 Make sure you get a receipt of payment from the student loan balance transfer to prove your student loan servicer got the funds.
 Also, be certain you aren’t getting involved in a cash advance by mistake.
 (See box below)

 Once the funds from your balance transfer have paid off your student debt, it’s time to repay your new credit card balance — and fast.

-Pros and cons of a student loan balance transfer|
+|Benefits and drawbacks of a student loan balance transfer|

 Another potential benefit of using a student loan balance transfer is that doing so can keep you motivated to quickly pay off a large chunk of student debt.
 The period that you have a 0% APR on the credit card is the only time you can repay the debt without incurring more interest fees.

-Transferring a high balance means you’re stuck sending huge payments each month if you want to beat the clock on your 0% introductory rate.
+Transferring a high balance means you’re stuck sending huge payments each month if you want to beat the clock on your 0% introductory APR.
 This can quickly eat into your cash flow and might be more painful than you expect.
 Plus, you’d need to qualify for a high enough credit limit to even use this strategy.

 And even if you have, say, a $15,000 credit limit on your new card, you probably shouldn’t use it all up with a balance transfer.
 Borrowing too much against this limit could increase your credit utilization ratio too much, which might adversely affect your credit score.